TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/59 - James/James 4/James 4.8.md

 ---

-Draw nigh to God, and he will draw nigh to you.
-Cleanse your hands, ye sinners; and purify your hearts, ye doubleminded.
+Draw near to God, and he will draw near to you.
+Cleanse your hands, you sinners; and purify your hearts, you double-minded.